The Open Source Content Marketing Playbook: Lessons from Posthog

 Make your tables:

 Don’t try to “win” every comparison.
-Be transparent about your strengths and limitations, highlighting where you excel while acknowledging areas where competitors might have an edge.
-Remember that developers value authenticity and can easily detect marketing spin or FUD.
-A balanced, truthful comparison builds credibility and trust with a technical audience, ultimately leading to more conversion than overly promotional content.
+Be transparent about your strengths and limitations.
+Highlight where you excel while acknowledging areas where competitors might have an edge.
+Developers value authenticity and can easily detect marketing spin or FUD.
+A balanced, truthful comparison builds credibility and trust with technical audiences, ultimately leading to more conversions than overly promotional content.

 Examples: